Reviewed by Tamir Rubin, Head of Product at iPREP • Updated January 2026

 Question 7 of 12

 A client is diagnosed with Generalized Anxiety Disorder (GAD).
-Which of the following is an important component to include in the treatment plan for this client?
+Which of the following is an important component to include in a CBT-based treatment plan for this client?

 - Cognitive restructuring techniques.